segunak/bsmp-charlotte/linkedin-information.md

 # LinkedIn Information

-{: .note }
-> **The 2024 BAM Summer Mentorship Program has ended.
-This page remains accessible for reference purposes only.**
+**Please note, the 2024 BAM Summer Mentorship Program has ended.
+This page remains accessible for historical reference purposes only.**

-This page is for LinkedIn info related to the program.
-Scroll through to see who you can connect with!

 ---